Enterprise-CMCS/macpro-mdct-seds/README.md

 ## Requirements

-Node - we enforce using a specific version of node, specified in the file `.nvmrc`.
+Node - seds enforces using a specific version of node, specified in the file `.nvmrc`.
 This version matches the Lambda runtime.
 We recommend managing node versions using [NVM](https://github.com/nvm-sh/nvm#installing-and-updating).

+**The remaining steps in this section are not needed if you have the MDCT Workspace Setup Script**

 Serverless - Get help installing it here: [Serverless Getting Started page](https://www.serverless.com/framework/docs/providers/aws/guide/installation/)

 Yarn - in order to install dependencies, you need to [install yarn](https://classic.yarnpkg.com/en/docs/install/).

-AWS Account: You'll need an AWS account with appropriate IAM permissions (admin recommended) to deploy this app in Amazon.

 You'll also need to have java installed to run the database locally.
 M1 Mac users can download [from azul](https://www.azul.com/downloads/?version=java-18-sts&os=macos&architecture=x86-64-bit&package=jdk). _Note that you'll need the x86 architecture Java for this to work_.
 You can verify the installation with `java --version`